poopsicles/flashies/README.md

 ## endpoints:

+- `GET /`, returns the main page for testing.
 - `GET /health`, returns `200`.
 - `GET /check?sha=XXX`, returns `200 "in db"` if a file exists in the db with that hash, `404 "not in db"` otherwise
 - `GET /get?sha=XXX`, returns a `200 <file with the given hash>` on success, `404` on error.